Hawaii Ocean Resources Management Plan

 - Increase in number of state departments adopting climate change adaptation strategies in their maintenance plans and capital improvement program plans (OP-CZM)

-Management Priority #11 on National Ocean Policy and Pacific Regional Ocean Initiatives includes climate related goals also.
-Hawaii intends to contribute to the Pacific Regional Priorities for Pacific Regional Ocean Partnership, which include, but are not limited to, climate change adaptation and the support of Coastal and Marine Spatial Planning.
+Management Priority #11 on National Ocean Policy and Pacific Regional Ocean Initiatives includes climate-related goals also.
+Hawaii intends to contribute to the Pacific Regional Priorities for the Pacific Regional Ocean Partnership, which include, but are not limited to, climate change adaptation and the support of Coastal and Marine Spatial Planning.

-The ORMP is a requirement under Hawaii Revised Statutes §205A-3 and is a major component of Hawaii's Coastal Zone Management (CZM) Program.
-The purpose of the ORMP as required in HRS Section 205A-4 is to provide a framework and implementation strategy for state agencies and others working with state agencies.
+The ORMP is required under Hawaii Revised Statutes (HRS) §205A-62(1) and is a major component of Hawaii's Coastal Zone Management (CZM) Program.
+The purpose of the ORMP (according to HRS Section 205A-62(1)) is to provide a framework and implementation strategy for state agencies and others working with state agencies.